 Installation of X-ray in use lights is handled by the electrical contractor the facility hires to prepare their space for incoming X-ray equipment.
 In advance of your X-ray system's installation, as your contractors prepare the space, you will need to confirm with your electrician that a 110 VAC or 24 VAC fixture is in place with two relay wires of sufficient length to reach the intended position of the X-ray generator.
 For reference, it may be helpful to pass along this example diagram of X-ray in use light wiring (click image to enlarge).

 The final responsibility for an X-ray in use light rests with the facility in which the light is installed.
 Contractors and equipment providers will certainly be involved in getting the light operational, but periodic testing and follow-up for maintenance as needed fall to the user.
+If your facility schedules regular preventive maintenance for your X-ray room, light maintenance is generally included.

 All of that said, if your facility has an X-ray installation on the horizon, be sure to ask lots of questions and communicate clearly with your electrician and your X-ray provider on this subject.
 A reputable X-ray provider will be able to offer guidance and help ensure that your space is fully prepared when the equipment arrives.